-Bread is vital part of Bulgarian culture.
+Bread is a vital part of Bulgarian culture.
 In the past baking your own bread was a daily ritual in every house.
 But with industrialization and machine automation, things have changed and hardly anyone makes their own bread anymore.
-Of course the machine bread has nothing on the freshly baked bread made by your grandmother.
+Of course, the machine bread has nothing on the freshly baked bread made by your grandmother.

 Yet, since the homemade bread in Sofia seems like utopia for a bread lover like me.
-Fortunately I am glad that in the recent years some small bakeries like Hlebar have opened up.
+Fortunately, I am glad that in the recent years some small bakeries like Hlebar have opened up.
 “Hlebar” itself in Bulgarian means a man who bakes bread.
 But it’s also a game of words because “Hleb” is translated as bread and “bar” you can probably guess – a bar.
 So you have bread and also a bar there with good organic wines and stylish Belgium beers.

 At HleBar you can buy different kinds of homemade bread, prepared according to old recipes.
-Together with the bread you can also find the traditional Bulgarian pastry – banitsa filled with a variety of fillings, sandwiches and some sweet pastries (do not miss the single bite brownies, these are to die for).
-On top of that you can buy organic products like yogurt and Bulgarian cheese.
+Together with the bread, you can also find the traditional Bulgarian pastry – banitsa filled with a variety of fillings, sandwiches and some sweet pastries (do not miss the single bite brownies, these are to die for).
+On top of that, you can buy organic products like yogurt and Bulgarian cheese.